-We define Adjusted EBITDA as net income (loss) adjusted to exclude (i) depreciation and amortization, (ii) interest expense, net, (iii) income tax expenses, (iv) restructuring and impairment charges, (v) the increase in cost of sales resulting from the fresh-start inventory accounting step-up, (vi) stock-based compensation expense, (vii) foreign currency loss (gain), net, (viii) derivative valuation loss (gain), net, (ix) one-time incentive payments in connection with our IPO and (x) loss on early extinguishment of senior notes.
+We define Adjusted EBITDA as net income adjusted to exclude (i) depreciation and amortization, (ii) interest expense, net, (iii) income tax expenses, (iv) stock-based compensation expense, (v) foreign currency gain, net, (vi) derivative valuation gain, net, and (vii) one-time incentive payments in connection with the MagnaChip Corporation IPO.
 See the footnotes to the table below for further information regarding these items.
 We present Adjusted EBITDA as a supplemental measure of our performance because: